it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/physical_threats.rst

 ..
   Created by: mike garcia
-  To: BP for managing physical threats to election officials
+  To: BP for addressing physical threats to election officials

-.. |bp_title| replace:: Responding to Personal and Physical Threats
+.. |bp_title| replace:: Addressing Physical Threats

 |bp_title|
 ----------------------------------------------

+Sadly, in the last several years, election officials have been subjected to increased threats, harassment, and doxing, causing a significant negative impact on their personal lives as well as interfering with the secure operation of our government processes and election infrastructure.

-Election officials are used to receiving emails, voicemails, and other contacts that criticize their work.
-Sometimes these rise to the level of attempts to threaten or intimidate.
-Officials may also face doxing--having their personal information published online--which can result in invasions of privacy and increase the risk of physical threats.
+Officials are used to receiving emails, voicemails, and other contacts that criticize their work.
+Sometimes these rise to the level of attempts to threaten or intimidate, but attempts to threaten or intimidate are unacceptable, as is doxing--having their personal information published online--which can result in invasions of privacy and increase the risk of physical threats.

 There are resources available to help and support you and your team--see below.
+And if you feel there is any chance of an immediate risk to you or others, do not wait, call 911.

 Goals
 **********************************************